infidelus/vine-orders-app/README.md

 ## Import Vine Orders

-There is also now a button on the index page that allows you to import Vine orders.
+While this was initially a hidden function, I received a request to add a button on the index page that allows you to import Vine orders.
 This should only import items where the URL does not already exist in the database.

 First, download your data from Amazon.
 There should be a VineOrders.csv file, or something similar (rename it to VineOrders.csv if it has a different filename) which would have columns for url, date_ordered and description.
 Move this file to the root folder of the app (where app.py is) then press the 'Import CSV' button.
 If everything is in place you should see a popup message either confirming the data has been imported, including any new records that do not exist in the database, or that VineOrders.csv is missing from the root folder.